 A skinny house in Brixton (it measures just 9ft 8in wide) is up for sale.
 While it might only be the width of a single garage, the home manages to pack a lot in.

 Designed and owned by design studio Angel O'Donnell, the home is full of clever space-saving ideas, and punchy, maximalist interiors.

-A 10ft-wide Victorian house on a corner plot in Brixton, that has a kitchen, dining and living space on the ground floor, a bedroom, bathroom and study on the first floor, and a clever staircase (with built-in storage) in the study leading to a mezzanine level to provide an extra guest bedroom.
+The compact Victorian house sits on a corner plot in Brixton, and has a kitchen, dining and living space on the ground floor, a bedroom, bathroom and study on the first floor, and a clever staircase (with built-in storage) in the study leading to a mezzanine level to provide an extra guest bedroom.

 The front door, pictured above, opens directly into a cosy living room with a parquet wood floor and walls painted deep, moody green.

 The owners are Ed O’Donnell, co-founder of Angel O’Donnell’s interior design studio, and his partner JP Banks, an advertising copywriter.
 The couple bought the Brixton property as a wreck and have completely renovated and redesigned the interior.